cholmaster/BulloLinux-RightMaster/README.md

 Please read the Documentation/process/changes.rst file, as it contains the requirements for building and running the kernel, and information about the problems which may result by upgrading your kernel.

+BulloLinux for LG Gram Series: Low-powered and High Performance Version of Linux

+This provides timestamp based sortable buffer.
+Be sure to check drivers/timebuffer to learn more.
+Also, this kernel contains many security issue hotfix.
+You would be appreciated if you give me pull request.

+All rights reversed :P